github-education-resources/codespaces-project-template-py/README.md

 ### Step 2: Add an extension

 Your environment comes with preinstalled extensions.
-You can change which extensions your codespaces environment starts with, here's how:
+You can change which extensions your Codespaces environment starts with, here's how:

 1. Open file [.devcontainer/devcontainer.json](./.devcontainer/devcontainer.json) and locate the following JSON element **extensions**: